 Moreover, it also needs to be noted that any attempt to address the problem of evil and suffering in the world can really only opt for one of two solutions, a metaphysical solution or a moral solution.
 Metaphysical solutions say that “evil and suffering are just the way things are.”
 Moral solutions say that evil is the consequence of the moral choices of some rational being or beings.
 Atheism, pantheism and all versions of monism must necessarily opt for metaphysical solutions.
 Dualisms (Zoroastianism, Gnosticism, Manichaeism) also opt for a metaphysical solution.
 Good and evil are in eternal and irresolvable conflict, and that is “just the way things are.”

 Partially moral solutions can be found in those Eastern religions that advocate karma.
 At least some of the evil and suffering that exist in the world is a direct consequence of moral choices made by rational beings, either in this life or a previous life.
 Nonetheless, the solution is not complete, insofar as Eastern religions often try to combine karma with some kind of monist ontology.
 At heart, the basic problem in monist systems is still metaphysical.
-Since everything is ultimately Brahman, the existence of plurality, evil, and suffering is mana, an illusion, and so, at the end of the day, “evil and suffering are just the way things are.”
+Since everything is ultimately Brahman, the existence of plurality, evil, and suffering is maya, an illusion, and so, at the end of the day, “evil and suffering are just the way things are.”

 The Abrahamic religions may be unique in advocating a moral solution to the problem of evil.
 Evil exists because of the choices of rational beings (either human beings or spiritual beings [fallen angels]), choices for which God is not responsible.
 Augustine is the chief architect of what is sometimes called “the free will defense,” in his arguments against Manichaeism.
 I remain convinced that Augustine’s solution is still the only intelligible one, insofar as any solution that is not moral is not a solution.
 Any attempt to explain the existence of evil by saying that “this is just the way things are” is at bottom a throwing up of the hands in defeat.